Kyjov: Transport

 Kyjov is located on the railway line from Brno to Uherské Hradiště.
 It is served by three train stations and stops: Kyjov, Kyjov zastávka and Bohuslavice u Kyjova.

 Culture

 Kyjov is a centre of regional folklore.
 The town lies in the cultural region of Moravian Slovakia.
-The festival Slovácký rok ("Moravian Slovakian Year") is the oldest Moravian folklore festival.
+The festival Slovácký rok ('Moravian Slovak Year') is the oldest Moravian folklore festival.
 It has taken place here since 1921 every four years.

 Kyjov participated and won silver in the 2008 Entente Florale Europe, which is an international horticultural competition.